suncoastlug/code-conduct/code-of-conduct.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If anyone engages in unacceptable behavior, the conference organizers may take any action they deem appropriate including expulsion from the conference without warning or refund.
+If anyone engages in unacceptable behavior, the meeting organizers may take any action they deem appropriate including expulsion from the meeting or event without warning.

 ## 6. What to do if you witness or are subject to unacceptable behavior